christophe-cerin/OnlineML_ESP32/ARDUINO/GHA-PCA/Perret-Tower/README.md

 - Last block management: If the total number of lines is not a multiple of 1024, the last block will be smaller.
 We use min(W, n - i) to handle this.

-- Memory management: Eigen already manages memory dynamically
+- Memory management: the template librairy Eigen already manages memory dynamically

 #### [Code Source](https://github.com/madou-sow/OnlineML_ESP32/blob/main/ARDUINO/GHA-PCA/src/)